vctfence/scrapbee/AUTOMATION.md

 });
 ```

 All parameters are optional.
-The relevant missing parameters will be captured from the active tab.
+The relevant missing parameters (url, title, icon) will be captured from the active tab.
 In this and the
 following API the icon URL is used by Scrapyard only to store its image in the database, so it may be a URL from a
 local server, or a
 [data-URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).